Parental Control¶

 -

 Add another ruleset Play to the schedule.
-Set the Execution Time is from 6 PM to 8 PM on weekends.
-Click Apply.
+Set the Execution Time from 6 PM to 8 PM on weekends, then click Apply.

 Note: The red dashed line indicates the current time.

-You can also modify the schedule ruleset by clicking on a certain part in the schedule.
+You can also modify the execution time by clicking on a certain ruleset in the schedule.

 -